Chapter 6: On the Road Pt 2

 Karigan decided to leave the subject alone and went into woods to gather some fire wood while Fastion moved the bodies into a pile.
 Karigan came back, and placed the wood between the bodies.
 Fastion dug through his saddlebags, searching for the tinder box.
 Upon finding it, he struck up a flame and set the bodies on fire.

-Fastion chuckled at this and dismounted Dragonfly, following Karigan to the paddock attached to the cabin.
+Fastion chuckled and dismounted Dragonfly, following Karigan to the paddock attached to the cabin.
 They un-tacked their horses and rubbed them down with currycombs.
 Karigan told Fastion where the grain was located and went to go fill two buckets with fresh water.
 She came back and set the water buckets on the hook, stepping back so the horses could drink.
 She then shouldered her tack and bags, motioning for Fastion to follow her.
 Karigan opened the door and had to jump out of the way of two opossums who ran out of the cabin.
 She then proceeded to dump her bags on one of the four beds set up in the cabin.

 "Ok," she said placing her hands on her hips, "do you want to sweep the floor or start a fire?"